- 2 public functions inherited from QStyleOption

 Member Variable Documentation

-This variable holds the line width for drawing the frame.
+This variable holds the type of button symbols to draw for the spin box.

-This variable holds the mid-line width for drawing the frame.
+This variable holds whether the spin box has a frame.

 © 2016 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.